Welcome to the student orientation of Introduction to Atmospheric Sciences

 I am teaching this class since 2001 except 2002, and created a FAQ section for each Unit based on my experience.
 The class is online since 2014 and I created a FAQ page for IT and related questions.
 Check that page first when you have IT problems, etc. There are also links to academic resources, meteorology related resources in the left side bar.

 The material of this class is subdivided into units.
-You will have to prepare the unit prior to the class as a homework so to speak.
+You will have to finish the units in the named week by the deadline.
 Just follow the respective unit page.
 You can find the all the unit pages under unit and can get there also directly from the class schedule.

 How to know which unit is due